 I guess the answer is different for everyone, right?

-A handful of people would say “I can turn up the volume when I need to, especially in the street!
-However when you're being attacked on the street you don't have the luxury of the soft buttery mats, you don't have a professor walking around coaching you and chances are there are others accompanying you and or the person you're fighting with.
+A handful of people would say “I can turn up the volume when I need to, especially in the street" However when you're being attacked on the street you don't have the luxury of the soft buttery mats, you don't have a professor walking around coaching you and chances are there are others accompanying you and or the person you're fighting with.
+We do not want our coconut cracked by a steel toe boot do we?

-This is something we all should discuss with our professors (unless you're reading this and thinking “my professor goes over this all the time, In fact the first day I started training he sat me down and said “anonymous white belt, you must always fight to finish and don't ever let go” )
+This is something we all should discuss with our professors (unless you're reading this and thinking “my professor goes over this all the time, In fact the first day I started training he sat me down and said “Matthew, you must always fight to finish and don't ever let go” )

 Let's take this to another level, and calm it down a bit...

-At its core, Jiu Jitsu is a brutal combat sport practiced by consenting adults (you did sign the waiver saying it may cause death or injury).
+At its core, Jiu Jitsu is a brutal combat sport practiced by consenting adults (remember, you did sign the waiver saying it may cause death or injury).
 As adults we should be taking full responsibility for our own health and safety by tapping at our own discretion, especially in the training facility.
 This isn’t to say we shouldn’t also be taking our own training partners’ well-being into consideration.
-We shouldn’t be haphazardly throwing on submissions and cranking them to their limits as we want to give our training partners room to tap.
+We shouldn’t be haphazardly throwing on submissions and cranking them to their limits.
+In my opinion we want to give our training partners room to tap.
 However, some of our training partners can be stubborn as hell even in deep waters.

 What happens when we have a training partner that will refuse to tap or doesn't think they are in danger?
 Shouldn’t it be our duty as training partners to humble them, and potentially demonstrate the error of their ways?
 Sometimes certain training partners can get too comfortable with often letting submissions go because they subconsciously know that the people they normally train with will do the same.
 If this training partner gets into a competition with this mentality, won’t they be setting themselves up for failure?